-Cancer is one of the most serious disease causing almost 1 in 6 deaths globally, which is estimated equal to 9.6 million deaths in 2018[1].
-Considerable efforts have been intended to develop effective approaches to cure cancer since past.
-Among them, drug discovery could be one the most important approaches aiming to identify and verify the new and potent anti-cancer agents for both daily medication and chemotherapy.
-For primarily testing the capability of novel anti-cancer drugs, the experiments were performed on cell-based assays, which offer the information about cellular responses to drugs in cost/time effective and high throughput manners.
+Cancer is one of the most serious diseases causing almost one in six deaths globally, which is estimated to equal 9.6 million deaths in 2018[1].
+Considerable efforts have been intended to develop effective approaches to cure cancer.
+Among them, drug discovery could be one of the most important approaches aiming to identify and verify new and potent anticancer agents for both daily medication and chemotherapy.
+For testing the capability of novel anticancer drugs, the experiments are performed on cell-based assays, which offer information about cellular responses to drugs in cost/time effective and high throughput manners.

-Currently, two-dimensional (2D) platform in which flat monolayer cells is cultured still become the most commonly used for research of cell-based assays.
-The 2D cell culture systems are comparatively easy, convenient, and cost-effective, and widely used.
-However, various drawbacks and limitations are still concerned.
+Currently, two-dimensional (2D) platforms in which flat monolayer cells are cultured is still the most commonly used for the research of cell-based assays.
+The 2D cell culture systems are easy, convenient, cost-effective, and widely used.
+However, various drawbacks and limitations are still of concern.
 The first drawback of a 2D cell culture systems is that an actual three-dimensional (3D) environment in which cancer cells reside in vivo is not accurately mimicked[2].
-Especially, the irrelevant 2D environment may provide misleading results regarding the predicted responses of cancer cells to anti-cancer drugs[3].
-Generally, standard preclinical screening procedures for therapeutic agents involving target identification of a compounds is respectively sequenced from the 2D cell culture systems tests and animal model tests to the introduction to clinical trials[4].
-Along with each phase, the percentage of efficient agents dramatically decreased.
-Especially anticancer agents or small molecule oncology therapeutics, less than 5% of them passed the clinical trials were finally approved for marketing by the regulatory agencies[3].
-One possible cause of the failure is that drug responses of 2D cell cultures systems seemed not to consistently predict the outcome of clinical studies[5-7].
+The irrelevant 2D environment may provide misleading results regarding the predicted responses of cancer cells to anticancer drugs[3].
+Generally, standard preclinical screening procedures for therapeutic agents involve identification of compounds from the 2D cell culture system tests and animal model tests and then to the introduction of clinical trials[4].
+Along with each phase, the percentage of efficient agents dramatically decreases.
+Less than 5% of anticancer agents and small molecule oncology therapeutics passed the clinical trials and were finally approved for marketing by the regulatory agencies[3].
+One possible cause of the failure is that drug responses of 2D cell cultures systems did not consistently predict the outcome of clinical studies[5-7].

 The key limitation of traditional 2D culture is the failure to imitate the in vivo architecture and microenvironments.
 As a consequence, there are many different features that 2D‑cultured cells possess compared with in vivo cells such as morphological characteristics, proliferation and differentiation potentials, interactions of cell-cell and cell-surrounding matrix, and signal transduction[8,9].
 Such concerns inspired the emergence of 3D cell cultures systems, a promising approach to overcome the inconsistency between cell-based assays and clinical trials.
 The 3D cell culture systems provided the novel cell-based assays with more physiological relevance, especially the behavioral similarity to the in vivo cells.
-Over the last decade, a variety of in vitro platforms was developed to achieve the 3D culture systems for cancer and stem cell applications such as novel drug development, cancer and stem cell biological researches, tissues engineering for in vivo implantation, and other experimental cell analyses[10-12].
+Over the last decade, a variety of in vitro platforms was developed to achieve the 3D culture systems for cancer and stem cell applications such as novel drug development, cancer and stem cell biological research, tissue engineering for in vivo implantation, and other experimental cell analyses[10-12].
 Thus, the study of cellular phenomena in a conditions that closely imitates in vivo scenery could be elaborately constructed in vitro[11,13,14].

-Here, we aim to demonstrate the necessity of novel 3D cell culture system and describe, compare, and contrast the 3D cell cultures techniques that has been developed to date and.
-In addition, we also present their possibility to be applied in cancer and stem cell aspects.
+Here, we aim to demonstrate the necessity of novel 3D cell culture systems and describe, compare, and contrast the 3D cell cultures techniques that has been developed to date.
+In addition, we also present the possibility to be applied in cancer and stem cell aspects.